 Creating a Security Awareness Training Program

-Training employees versus cybersecurity experts takes a unique strategy.
-Users are not cybersecurity experts, so they need information given to them in an engaging way that helps them visualize and understand phishing.
+Training employees to increase an organization’s security posture versus engaging cybersecurity experts requires a unique strategy.
+Users don’t have the expertise, so they need information presented to them in an engaging way that helps them visualize and understand phishing.

-Your security awareness program should have several features:
+Your security awareness program should include several features:

-The way you organize and develop security training will determine its effectiveness.
-You need a strategy for the way content is written and organized.
-An example model for development:
+While some organizations assemble their own strategic approach, these fundamental features are inherent in Proofpoint’s Security Awareness Training programs.
+Ultimately, how you organize and develop security training will determine its effectiveness.
+You need a strategy for how the content is written and organized.

 Anti-Phishing Training Suite